-Our Family Advocate, Dawn Knutson, is the central contact person for families with children who have mental healthcare needs.
-She is here to help link youth and families to the right mental health providers and services in Scott County.
+Our Special Projects Coordinator, Terry Hanson, provides oversight to our Family Advocate services and is the central contact person for families with children who have mental healthcare needs.
+He is here to help link youth and families to the right mental health providers and services in Scott County.

 - providing youth mental and behavioral health resource information to Scott County families and professionals

 - facilitating the Scott County Kids Provider Panel

 - attending and participating in many community meetings and events related to youth mental health

 - facilitating the Youth Suicide Prevention Task Force